 How does the process work?

-If you are in need of financial assistance, you can download and complete an application form, which will help us to gain a better understanding of your circumstances.
+If you are in need of financial assistance, you can download and complete the application form, which will help us to gain a better understanding of your circumstances.
 The completed form can be returned electronically via email to firstname.lastname@example.org.

-If you download, complete and submit an application form (as an email attachment), this can be considered by the Board of Trustees.
+Once submitted to our Secretary Frank MacDonald, the document will be reviewed and passed on to the Board of Trustees.
 The Board is made up of CIOB Fellows, but is run entirely independently of the Institute.
-Each application for financial assistance is considered individually and members privacy is respected at all times.
+Each application for financial assistance is considered individually and member privacy is respected at all times.
 Applications are received and administered without delay, so you’re assured of a timely response.

 How quickly will I get an answer?

 We aim to resolve every application as speedily as possible.
 Cases are usually decided in a matter of 2-3 weeks, sometimes within days.

 How can I support the work of the Benevolent Fund?

 Does the fund keep in touch with members?